Akpadja-Israel-Mawuenyega/Socket-FTP-Python/README.md

     The client will display an interactive menu, starting with login and registration.

 #### **Client Usage:**
-   Refer to the commands in `config.ini` to sue it, since this is planned to be used as an API for a web client, so extensive console-based interactive capabilities have not been implemented.
+   Refer to the commands in `config.ini` to use it, since this is planned to be used as an API for a web client, so extensive console-based interactive capabilities have not been implemented.
 Type the exact values of the command constants as declared in the configuration file.
 Any errors will be reported for your understanding.

 -----